DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     * If the core needs to load a VHD drive during bootup checkout the following code ([overrides.c](overrides.c)).

+  * *.vhd are the output firmware files that are needed to be synthesized in the core.

+  * controller.map and controller.bin aren't needed (the mapfile tells you which functions are at which locations in memory, and if debugging is enabled then the .bin file can be uploaded over JTAG to allow updating the firmware without having to recompile the core.)

+  * All other files can be safely deleted after make firmware

+    `find ../firmware/ -type f \( ! -iname "config.h" ! -iname "overrides.c" ! -iname "*.vhd" \) -delete`

 ### Board folder (deca folder)